-The organization that faced this challenge, a multinational energy conglomerate, had undertaken a complex acquisition two years earlier, in which a large number of new assets, entities and joint venture partners were folded into the organization.
+One organization, a multinational energy conglomerate, had to tackle a particularly unique problem.
+It isn’t often that an organization finds itself with a large backlog of cash, but this one did.
+The company had undertaken a complex acquisition two years earlier, in which a large number of new assets, entities and joint venture partners were folded into the organization.
 Careful not to act hastily, the organization allowed the merged entities to work in parallel for an extended period of time.
 It was a lesson learned from a previous acquisition, in which departments were replaced too quickly, creating friction and confusion within the organization.

 The problem became apparent when the acquired companies were finally integrated into the parent’s books.
-The company’s external auditor flagged the problem and recommended that the accounts receivable issue be resolved by year-end.
-In effect, that was a three-month deadline.
+On paper, the challenges were staggering :

-The company needed to address the issue head-on, and do it fast.
+The company needed to address the issue head-on.
 It turned to Protiviti, which had not only accounting and finance expertise but also could marshal additional resources on short notice if necessary.

 The company then turned to its other problem — open receivables.
 Acting as a cash collecting department, Protiviti quickly uncovered the underlying source of the collections problem.
 Many of the parties billed were improperly invoiced, and as a result they were refusing to submit full payment, or any payment at all.